 To conform to federal laws, health care provider-related assessments, fees, and taxes must be broad-based, uniform, and in compliance with hold harmless provisions.
 To be broad-based and uniform, they must be applied to all providers of the same class and be imposed at the same rate to each provider in that class.
 If a provider-related assessment, fee, or tax is not broad-based or uniform, these provisions may be waived if the assessment, fee, or tax is generally redistributive.
 The hold harmless provision, which requires that those paying the tax may not be guaranteed that their contributions will be repaid, may not be waived.
 Additionally, Medicaid payments for these services cannot exceed Medicare reimbursement levels.

 Every consumer-directed employer and in-home services agency must submit specified financial information to the Department of Health (Department).
 In-home services agencies include agencies licensed to provide home care services, hospice services, or home health services.
-The purpose of the data collection is to inform the development of a home care safety net assessment to secure federal matching funds under the state's Medicaid plan or a waiver.
+The purpose of the data collection is to inform the development of a home care safety net assessment to secure federal matching funds under the state's Medicaid plan.

-The Department must adopt guidance for reporting to assist in-home services agencies and consumer-directed employers to deidentify any in-home services agency's clients from the financial information prior to submission.
-The financial information is considered proprietary information and is confidential and may not be disclosed under the Public Records Act.
-Nonaggregated financial information that identifies in-home services agencies and consumer-directed employers may only be distributed to: (1) members of the Home Care Safety Net Assessment Work Group (Work Group) who are representing a state agency; (2) executive branch agency staff supporting the Work Group, and (3) an entity contracted with the Health Care Authority (Authority) to provide data analysis to the Work Group.
+The Department must adopt guidance for reporting to assist in-home services agencies to deidentify any in-home services agency's clients from the financial information prior to submission.
+The Department may only report financial information in an aggregated form and must deidentify any in-home services agency before distributing the information under the Public Records Act.
+Nonaggregated financial information that identifies in-home services agencies may only be distributed to: (1) Members of the Home Care Safety Net Assessment Work Group (Work Group) who are representing a state agency; (2) executive branch agency staff supporting the Work Group, and (3) an entity contracted with the Health Care Authority (Authority) to provide data analysis to the Work Group.
+Nonaggregated financial information that does not identify any in-home services agency may be distributed to all members of the Work Group.
 Nonaggregated financial information provided to the Work Group, agency staff, or contractors may not be further distributed and must be destroyed after the completion of the Work Group.

 Home Care Safety Net Assessment Work Group.